giovedì 30 giugno 2011

 e prove ed errori rimangono a far parte del prodotto che e’ sempre definitivo.

-Più o meno come nei grandi media si lavora sempre
+Più o meno come nei grandi media si lavora sempre come in diretta,

 su una serie di "eventi" comunicativi.